hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/report.md

 ## Conclusion

-The audit competition for the Wise Lending protocol revealed several low severity issues in the autonomous security infrastructure provided by Hats.finance.
+The audit competition for the Wise Lending protocol on the hats.finance platform revealed 11 low severity issues.
 The audit involved a comprehensive examination of numerous aspects of Wise Lending's code, such as Chainlink Feed, Oracle getter functions, AaveHub function, liquidation logic, WiseOracleHub, and more.
 Various issues identified included inaccurate price reporting during market crashes leading to bad debt accumulation, the possibility of stuck residuals, the risk of unwanted liabilities for liquidators, and potential calculation errors caused by inaccuracies in the definition of a ‘Year’, among others.
 Each identified issue was accompanied by a proposed solution for resolving the problem.
-Overall, the developer teams need to address these issues for a more secure and reliable protocol operation.

 ## Disclaimer